Secrecy-Preserving Proofs with Solid Foundations

 Recent Developments

-Recent years have seen zero-knowledge proofs transition from theory to practice.
+Recent years have seen zero knowledge proofs transition from theory to practice.
 With major investment from industry and governments, they are now being deployed and standardized.
 Driven by large-scale applications such as blockchains, deployment efforts have put special stress on efficiency, often compromising on the core principle of rigorous security analysis based on solid hardness assumptions.

-At the same time, the nearing possibility of new threats such as quantum attacks requires stronger security.
+At the same time, the nearing possibility of new threats such as quantum attacks only requires stronger security.

-Project Goals
+Project Goal

 The goal of the project is to develop secrecy-preserving proofs that meet present-day challenges without compromising on the gold standard of cryptographic security.